yliu-cs/IELTS/Speak/Speak Note.md

 			* he is always the first one to help me out
 	* Fishing
 		* but not on a large scale
-		* it just goes viral for ...
+		* it just goes viral among ...
+		* river bank 河堤, 河岸
 	* Exercise
 		* do some exercise <-> keep fit
 		* live a sedentary life all the time